Flight Training TimelineStart From Zero Time or With Credit for Private

 Cadet Programs

-The Envoy Cadet Program allows you to earn financial assistance and receive health and travel benefits while flying as an instructor.
+The Envoy Cadet Program allows you to earn financial assistance and travel benefits while flying as an instructor.
 Once you're at Envoy, you'll then be able to flow through to American Airlines.

 Direct Programs